BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Gordian Principles

-**Gordian Guardian** is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+**Gordian Seed Tool** is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

-* **Independence.** Guardian allows you to maintain personal control of your cryptographic key material.
+* **Independence.** Seed Tool allows you to maintain personal control of your cryptographic key material.
-* **Privacy.** Guardian ensures your privacy because everything is on your closely held mobile device.
+* **Privacy.** Seed Tool ensures your privacy because everything is on your closely held mobile device.
-* **Resilience.** Guardian uses 2FA by combining an Apple login with biometric authentication.
+* **Resilience.** Seed Tool uses 2FA by combining an Apple login with biometric authentication.
 It securely backs up your material to iCloud.
 * **Openness.** Cosigner communicates through airgaps via URs and QRs, for maximum interoperability.

 Blockchain Commons apps do not phone home and do not run ads.
 Some are available through various app stores; all are available in our code repositories for your usage.

 ## Status - Late Alpha

-`Gordian Guardian` is currently under active development and in the late alpha testing phase.
+`Gordian Seed Tool` is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Version History

+### 1.0 (19), Map 31, 2021

+* App name changed to “Gordian Seed Tool”.

 ### 1.0 (18), May 23, 2021

 * Fixed a crash when a seed was deleted.
 This crash did not manifest in iOS versions before the current one (14.5), and is due to how the delete confirmation alert was shown.
 SwiftUI does not currently provide a standard way to do row deletion where the row might not actually be deleted, so the method of doing this was a hack.
 Apple's own apps suggest their preferred approach is to implement Undo functionality, so this is what I did: when you delete a seed, rather than warning you, an Undo button appears, giving you a chance to reconsider.

 ### 1.0 (17), April 13, 2021